|Tuesday, March 19, 2019||4:00PM - 6:00PM||The Vivian and David Campbell Conference Facility, 1 Devonshire Place (Devonshire Pl. & Hoskin Ave.)|

 JAPAN NOW Lecture Series

 Japanʼs presence in the global rule-making process was timid, to say the least, during the Cold War.
 Although it presented itself as a victim of Hiroshima and Nagasaki, Japan was also under the extended nuclear deterrence of the United States.
-However, recent initiatives such as the Arc of Freedom and Prosperity or Free and Open Indo-Pacific Vision brought Japan into a stage of global governance.
-This lecture will discuss the cases of global governance on nuclear non-proliferation and outer space.
+However, recent initiatives such as the Arc of Freedom and Prosperity or Free and Open Indo-Pacific Vision brought Japan into the global governance stage.
+This lecture will discuss cases of global governance on nuclear non-proliferation and outer space.

 Kazuto Suzuki is Vice Dean and Professor of International Politics at the Graduate School of Public Policy, Hokkaido University, Japan.
-He graduated from the Department of International Relations, Ritsumeikan University, and received a Ph.D. from Sussex European Institute, University of Sussex, England.
-He has worked in the Fondation pour la recherche stratégique in Paris, France, as assistant researcher and as Associate Professor at the University of Tsukuba from 2000 to 2008.
-Suzuki also spent one year at Woodrow Wilson School of Public and International Affairs, Princeton University from 2012 to 2013 as a visiting researcher.
-He served on the Panel of Experts for Iranian Sanction Committee under the United Nations Security Council from 2013 to July 2015.
-He was formerly the President of the Japan Association of International Security and Trade.
+He worked as an assistant researcher in the Fondation pour la Recherche Stratégique in Paris, France, and as Associate Professor at the University of Tsukuba (2000 to 2008).
+Suzuki was a visiting researcher at the Woodrow Wilson School of Public and International Affairs, Princeton University (2012 to 2013), and he served on the Panel of Experts for the Iranian Sanction Committee under the United Nations Security Council (2013 to July 2015).
+He is a former President of the Japan Association of International Security and Trade.

-His research focuses on the conjunction of science/technology and international relations; subjects including space policy, non-proliferation, and export control and sanctions.
+Suzuki’s research focuses on the conjunction of science/technology and international relations, including space policy, non-proliferation, and export control and sanctions.
 His recent work includes Space and International Politics (2011, in Japanese, awarded the Suntory Prize for Social Sciences and Humanities), Policy Logics and Institutions of European Space Collaboration (2003) and many others.